McLean Hospital is dedicated to improving the lives of people and families affected by psychiatric illness. McLean pursues this mission by:

 Generally, income determination is made based on submission of a copy of the most recent applicable tax return(s) and/or three (3) most recent pay stubs.
 Other relevant documents may include those related to income received from Social Security, Unemployment Compensation, and other forms of income.
 Assets may be documented by various means, including account statements, auto blue book schedules, etc. Any omissions or material misstatements of fact will void any discount provided under this policy.

-Patients who qualify for this discount will have their charges applicable services discounted according to the following schedule.
+Patients who qualify for this discount will have their applicable service charges discounted according to the following schedule.
 The discounts are based on the total charges and are not applied to balances that have already been discounted due to insurance coverage.

 |Family Incomes % of FPG||With Medical Bills